 1 Section 8e of the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
-601-674), requires that whenever the Secretary of Agriculture issues grade, size, quality or maturity regulations under domestic marketing orders for certain commodities, the same or comparable regulations on imports of those commodities must be issued.
-Import regulations apply during those periods when domestic marketing order commodities must be issued.
+601- 674), requires that whenever the Secretary of Agriculture issues grade, size, quality or maturity regulations under domestic marketing orders for certain commodities, the same or comparable regulations on imports of those commodities must be issued.
 Import regulations apply during those periods when domestic marketing order regulations are in effect.
-Section 1308 of the Farm Security and Rural Investment Act of 2002 (Public Law 107-171), 7 U.S.C.
+Section 1308 of the Farm Security and Rural Investment Act of 2002 (Pub.
+L. 107-171), 7 U.S.C.
 7958, required USDA among other things to develop new peanut quality and handling standards for imported peanuts marketing in the United States.